 A suggested first step is to collaboratively define a set of norms for civil discourse within the classroom.
-The process is best undertaken at the start of the semester, but later is always an option The goal is for the class as a whole to identify the values that undergird class discussions.
+The process is best undertaken at the start of the semester, but later is always an option.
+The goal is for the class to work together to identify the values that will undergird their class discussions.
 Here is one example of how the process can work:

 Whether students are involved in creating the norms or if faculty design them to present to students, here are some of the items that might be included on a list of communication norms to promote civil discourse:

-Students (and faculty) should be willing to examine and challenge their beliefs: to grow intellectually;
+- Students (and faculty) should be willing to examine and challenge their beliefs;